2dotstwice/php-library-skeleton/readme.md

 Run a full test (lint check, coding standards check and unit tests) with `./vendor/bin/phing test`.

+In order to automatically run a full test when committing to git, install the included pre-commit hook with `./vendor/bin/phing install-pre-commit-hook`.

 # Setup third-party services

 Register your project on: